126th Air Refueling Squadron: Air refueling

+126th Air Refueling Squadron KC-97 (Note: Aircraft is Boeing KC-97L-26-BO Stratotanker serial 52-2698, taken in 1966.)

 In 1976, the squadron began conversion to the Boeing KC-135 Stratotankers, a newer and faster jet tanker.
 On 4 October 1976, the 126th completed its first mission with the new aircraft and became fully operational with the KC-135 on 2 December 1977.
 In January 1979 the unit began a 24-hour-per-day Strategic Air Command (SAC) alert commitment.
 This commitment would be maintained for the next 12 years until President Bush ended the SAC alert in 1991.

-In 1982 the unit converted to a newer model of the Stratotanke, the KC-135E, with more fuel efficient turbofan engines.
+In 1982 the unit converted to a newer model of the Stratotanker, the KC-135E, with more fuel efficient turbofan engines.
 In April 1983 the 126th Air Refueling Squadron was involved in the Pacific Tanker Task Force, with flights to Guam, South Korea and Australia.
 In the spring of 1984 the unit participated in Operation Coronet Giant, an exercise which entailed a direct flight from the United States to West Germany by 12 Fairchild Republic A-10 Thunderbolt II attack fighters, refueled along the way by three squadron KC-135s.
 The route spanned 3600 miles, and was the largest mission of this type undertaken by a National Guard force to date.
 On 21 March 1986 a unit aircraft departed Fargo, North Dakota, with 40 civilian VIP's on board for Tempelhof Central Airport in West Berlin.
 This was the first Air National Guard flight transporting civilians outside the Continental United States, and was also the first KC-135 authorized to fly into West Berlin through the Berlin Corridors.

 During Operation Desert Shield, the squadron was partially activated on 20 December 1990.
 All aircraft, aircrews and a number of support personnel were dispatched to Cairo West Air Base, Egypt between 27 and 29 December 1990.
 They became the basis for the 1706th Air Refueling Wing (Provisional).
 Other unit personnel were mobilized to replace troops sent forward or for other overseas destinations.